Safer working environment for staff and passengers

 - enhanced hygiene regimes in workplaces, public areas and on vehicles and vessels.

 Please note that none of the mitigation measures should substitute another.
-Good hand and respiratory hygiene, face coverings, physical distancing and ventilation are, together, an effective package of interventions in suppressing COVID-19.
+Good hand and respiratory hygiene, face coverings and ventilation are, together, an effective package of interventions in suppressing COVID-19.
 When one of these measures cannot be met operators should take extra precautions to ensure their services are safer for everyone.

 Personal Protective Equipment (PPE)